gravitational/gravity/docs/5.x/overview.md

     As of October 10, 2018, Telekube has been renamed to Gravity.

-Gravity is a downloadable open source toolkit which allows developers to package their [Kubernetes](http://k8s.io) applications as downloadable "appliances", also known as application bundles.
+Gravity is a downloadable open source toolkit which allows developers to package their [Kubernetes](http://k8s.io) clusters and/or K8s applications as downloadable "appliances", also known as application bundles.

-Each bundle is a single dependency free `.tar` file.
+Each bundle is a single dependency-free `.tar` file.
 It can be used to deploy an entire K8s cluster preloaded with applications into a variety of target infrastructure options, such as developers' own AWS accounts, 3rd party AWS accounts or even into air-gapped, bare metal infrastructure.